JeremyParson/the-table-app-mono-repo/README.md

 Mongoose
 Socket IO

+### Frontend
+The frontend uses a Presentation, Domain, and Data layer architecture to allow separation of concerns in large stateful components.

+### Backend
+The backend is a REST api that uses an ORM that interfaces with a remote mongo database.

 ## Bugs and missing features.
 - Character creation needs more polishing
 - Campaign resources cannot be edited